Terrie is a creative person who loves DIY on a budget and updating her farm house. She enjoys sharing creative tips, tricks, and knowledge.

 - Choose and apply the paint.

-Each of these steps is in detail below.
+Each of these steps is detailed below.

 Questions to Ask Before You Buy Paint